mgmike/nd013-c6-control-starter/README.md

 The cons are:
 - Only tuned for the simulator vehicle and must be tuned again for each vehicle (Non generic)

-### Tips:

-- When you wil be testing your c++ code, restart the Carla simulator to remove the former car from the simulation.
-- If the simulation freezes on the desktop mode but is still running on the terminal, close the desktop and restart it.
-- When you will be tuning the PID parameters, try between those values: